There is a wide variation in people’s approach to drinking alcohol, and it’s worth considering which category will describe you:

 -Harmful ‘chronic’ alcohol use (regularly drinking above recommended limits)

-It is a good idea to consider a safe approach to alcohol early on in your student life.
-This means you can enjoy your social life without risking the adverse effects.
-Here at the student health centre, we often see people suffering from the consequences of the latter two categories, including A+E attendances, liver damage, gastritis, mental health issues, sexual vulnerability, weight gain, addiction, and adversely affecting their degree prospects.
+It is a good idea to actively plan a safe approach to alcohol, which means you can enjoy your social life without risking the adverse effects.
+Here at Brownlow Health we often see people suffering from the consequences of the latter two categories, including A+E attendances, liver damage, gastritis, mental health issues, sexual vulnerability, weight gain, addiction, and adversely affecting their degree prospects.
 These issues can be avoided by making yourself aware of safe limits, and planning in advance to keep within these limits.